khushi-0-1/Talk2DB/README.md

 # Talk2DB

 Enterprises struggle with complex, location bound database access and multilingual barriers.
 So an automated AI-driven platform is required for real-time, natural language interaction with databases accessible anytime, anywhere, by anyone.
-In database management beginners and nontechnical users, often struggle with writing SQL queries.
+In database management, beginners and nontechnical users, often struggle with writing SQL queries.
 This challenge motivated me create Talk2DB to ease writing queries. **Talk2DB** is an AI-powered Database handling platform that allows users to interact with real-time databases using NLP through text and voice input, from any location on the globe with multilingual support.

 ---